 #4 – Take a photo in front of the “Welcome to Las Vegas” sign.
 Because…we’ve alllll done it.

 #5 – See a major DJ in a major club.
 Because it’s a very Vegas thing to do.
 And it’s fun, so that’s cool too.
 Similar to the obnoxiously large frozen drink, it might be an experience to have sparingly.
 Which keeps it special.

 #6 – Go to Caesars Palace and ask if Caesar really lived there. ; )

 #7 – See a Cirque du Soleil performance!
 I highly recommend both O and LOVE!
 It’s not what you would expect to do in Vegas and it will make you appreciate how diverse this town has become.

 #8 – Head down to The Fremont Street Experience.
 And when you’re done with that, walk a few blocks East and you will find all of the great bars the locals go to.

 #9 – Take a hike!
 Out at Mt.
 Charleston!
 Surprisingly, we have a ton of nature around the valley.
 You just have to leave The Strip and discover it.

 #10 – Since Vegas is now a sports town – go to a game!
 Take your pick from hockey, football, lacrosse, minor league baseball, women’s basketball, soccer and F1 this fall.
+The A’s potentially, almost certainly moving to town??
 You have plenty of options and even more reasons to visit Vegas!